vmware/vic-product/docs/user_doc/vic_vsphere_admin/ops_user_manual.md

 <tr>
 <td>Resource pools for VCHs</td>
 <td><code>VCH - endpoint</code></td>
-<td>Yes</td>
+<td>Yes.
+In environments with DRS enabled, you apply the <code>VCH - endpoint</code> role to the resource pools.</td>
 </tr>
 </tbody></table>

+**What to Do Next**

+You can use the user accounts in the user group that you created as operations users for VCHs.
+When you deploy VCHs you do not need to select the option to grant all necessary permissions in the Create Virtual Container Host wizard, or specify `--ops-grant-perms` in `vic-machine create` commands.

-**About vSphere Distributed Switches** <a id="vds"></a>
+## About vSphere Distributed Switches <a id="vds"></a>

 The operations user account must have the `Read-only` role on all of the vSphere Distributed Switches that VCHs use.
 You can assign this role to switches in either of the following ways:

 - If you do not place the switches in network folders, enable propagation of the  `VCH - datacenter` role on datacenters.
 - If you place the switches in network folders, assign the `Read-only` role to the network folders, and enable propagation.
 In this case, you must still assign the `VCH - datacenter` role to datacenters, but you do not need to enable propagation.

-**What to Do Next**

-You can use the user accounts in the user group that you created as operations users for VCHs.
-When you deploy VCHs you do not need to select the option to grant all necessary permissions in the Create Virtual Container Host wizard, or specify `--ops-grant-perms` in `vic-machine create` commands.